rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default user;
 {{< /highlight >}}

-As you can see, the two new entries for the user model have their own validation rules as you have done them in the previous section.
-For instance, the password of a user should be between 7 and 42 characters and the email should have a valid email format.
-If any of these validations fails during the user creation, it generates a JavaScript error, transforms and transfers the error with GraphQL, and thus can be used in the client application.
+The two new entries for the user model have their own validation rules, same as before.
+The password of a user should be between 7 and 42 characters, and the email should have a valid email format.
+If any of these validations fails during user creation, it generates a JavaScript error, transforms and transfers the error with GraphQL.
 The registration form in the client application could display the validation error then.

 You may want to add the email, but not the password, to your GraphQL user schema in the *src/schema/user.js* file too: